awsdocs/amazon-translate-developer-guide/doc_source/API_DeleteTerminology.md

 The request accepts the following data in JSON format\.

  ** [Name](#API_DeleteTerminology_RequestSyntax) **   <a name="Translate-DeleteTerminology-request-Name"></a>
+The name of the custom terminology being deleted\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 256\.
 Pattern: `^([A-Za-z0-9-]_?)+$`